jomonty/go-el3-full-stack-demo/README.md

 #### Client
 I used pnpm for package management, but npm commands will work fine for the below.

-* Navigate to the client directory in a terminal window and run
+* Clone the repo and navigate to the client directory in a terminal window and run
     ```sh
     pnpm install
     ```